DashineePARMANUM/statistics-projects-summer-2025/PowerBI_Visualizations/PowerBI_Docs/PowerBI_Process.md

   -  Card 2.2 = copy of Card 2.1
   -  Card 3.2 = copy of Card 3.1
   -  Card 4.2 = copy of Card 4.1
-- Added texbox for title = *Student Performance Dashboard*.
+- Added textbox for title = *Student Performance Dashboard*.
-- Moved charts, cards and textbox around to fit everthing cleanly.
+- Moved charts, cards and textbox around to fit everything cleanly.

 ---
 ## 8. Key Insights
--
+- Students with higher average test scores generally received higher final grades.
+- The majority of students fall into the B grade category based on the pie chart.
+- The lowest performance on average occurred in Test 2, as shown in the bar chart.

 ---
 ## 9. Challenges and Solutions
--
+- `grades.csv` had , (commas) within cells creating a formatting issues.
+  - Transformed data by replacing , with blanks.
+- Trouble fitting evertthign on slide *Dashbaord*.
+  - Made the charts and cards's writing smaller.

 ---
 ## 10. Final File
 -